wenwei202/terngrad/README.md

 **In this workspace, `inception` refers to all types of neural networks in a general way.**

 # Dependencies
+Tested dependencies:
-Tested in python 2.7 (Anaconda) and Tensorflow 1.0.0 (installed from source code)
+* python 2.7 (Anaconda)
+* Tensorflow 1.0.0 (installed from source code.
+Python wheel may work too)
+* bazel release 0.4.4

-Testing by python 3.6.1 (Anaconda) and Tensorflow 1.1.0 (installed from python wheel).
+Pending to test by python 3.6.1 (Anaconda) and Tensorflow 1.1.0 (installed from python wheel).
 Known issues:
 * use `pickle` instead of `cPickle` python package
 * use `range` instead of `xrange`

 # Build all
 ```